 If our area were to violate the ozone standard and be declared nonattainment by EPA, a new State Implementation Plan (SIP) containing more restrictive limits on local sources of ozone precursor emissions would need to be developed.
 Costs would increase to citizens and to businesses to comply with new emission reduction measures.
 The regulatory consequences of a nonattainment designation could last for up to 40 years.
-Attractiveness to our area for recruitment of new businesses would be diminished due to designation as a nonattainment area, and more importantly, air quality in excess of Federal standards is unhealthy to breathe, as the standards are set to protect human health.
+If Central Texas does not continue to lower our emissions of air pollution, we will be subject to sanctions, such as loss or delay of Federal highway funds.
+Attractiveness to our area for recruitment of new businesses would be diminished due to designation as a nonattainment area, and more importantly, air quality in excess of Federal standards is unhealthy to breathe, as the standards are set to protect human health and vegetation.

+Air Quality Index

+Hazardous

-Air Quality Index Good Moderate Unhealthy for sensitive groups Unhealthy Very Unhealthy Hazardous 0 ← >50 51 ← → 100 101ݼ→150 151ݼ──>200 201 <──> 300 301 <>+
+0 ← >50 51 ← → 100 101←→150 151<>200 201<>300 301 ← → +

-CLEAN AIR Force 2015 Highlights
+CLEAN AIR Force 2016 Highlights